jspsych/jsPsych/docs/reference/jspsych.md

 ### Description

-This method returns information about the length of the experiment and the subject's current location in the experiment timeline.
+This method returns information about the length of the experiment and the participant's current location in the experiment timeline.

 ### Example